 In recent times however a series of surveys conducted by the company indicate that sales was decreasing and the company was losing grounds to its competitors.
 The company’s board has identified the key Changes needed to improve the company’s fortunes as reviewing the company’s management philosophy and organizational structure.
 A close look at the company’s present organizational structure reveals that the tall structure with many levels and relatively small span of control had been maintained as the company expanded over the years.
 Management believes that this traditional structure restricts employee initiative and productivity.

 An employee suggestion scheme recently instituted by the company has shown that most employees preferred a flatter structure, which has relatively greater benefits than the current one.
 The contention of the workers is that they are well trained and very experienced so a flatter organizational structure which will encourage more delegation of authority was urgently required.

 1. Explain what is meant by Incorporation

 Incorporation is a legal state that a company assumes when it is fully registered under the laws of a country.
-This happens when the Registrar of Companies issues a certificate of incorporation to the promoters of a company, which gives the business a state of a legal entity.
-Thus, the business operates in its own name capable of suing and be sued.
+This happens when the Registrar of Companies issues a certificate of incorporation to the promoters of a company.
+The certificate gives the business a state of a legal entity.
+Thus, the business operates in its own name and it is capable of suing and be sued.

 2. Identify four ways by which Mr. Quarcoe’s personal assistant could help him to cope with his busy daily schedules.